VRabinin/mlops-zoomcamp-project/README.md

 # Create environment file from template
 cp .env.template .env
-# Edit .env with your Kaggle username and API key if needed
+# Edit .env with your Kaggle username and API key and adjust other variables if needed
 ```

 ### Step 3: Start Docker Services